Distance protection relay with false tripping prevention

 Figure 3.
 Protection algorithm for a Distance Protection Relay

-The fault detection block is responsible for detecting the fault in the transmission line and determining if fault is inside zone 1, zone 2 or in both of them.
-Fault detection measures fault impedance according to voltage and current in the phase a:
+The fault detection block is responsible for detecting the fault in the transmission line and determining if fault is inside zone 1, zone 2, or in both of them.
+Fault detection measures fault impedance according to voltage and current in phase A:

 Zmeasured= VarmsIarms